qdrant/landing_page/qdrant-landing/content/documentation/integrations/mighty.md

 cargo lambda build --release --arm64 --output-format zip
 ```

-Now we can either use the web interface to upload our function or call the AWS
+Now you can either use the web interface to upload our function or call the AWS
 cli to do it:

 ```sh